Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Implementation and Results

 \section{Implementation and Results}

-\sloppypar We have implemented our two algorithms $\computeGlobalUnderName$ and $\computeGlobalOverName$.
-(At this point we have not yet implemented the full CTL checking algorithm described in Section~\ref{sec:algo}.)
-We use the reachability analysis black-boxes provided by the Fast toolkit~\cite{fast} in our implementations.
+\sloppypar We have implemented our routine $\computeGlobalName$ for model-checking ``global'' properties, which we had described in Algorithm~\ref{algo:compute-global}.
+We have also implemented its two variants, namely Variant~X (see Section~\ref{ssec:global:variantX}) and Variant~Y (see Section~\ref{ssec:global:variantY}).
+(At this point we have not implemented the full CTL checking algorithm described in Section~\ref{sec:algo}.).
+Note that Algorithm~\ref{algo:compute-global} needs an underlying reachability analysis tool, to compute $\prek{N}{\phi}$ (see line~\ref{line:growX} in the algorithm), as well as to compute $\preStarName$ (see formula $\growtwoa$ in Section~\ref{sssec:over-working}, which is used within subroutine~$\computeGlobalOverName$, which is described in Algorithm~\ref{algo:over-approx}).
+For this purpose we use the reachability analysis black-box provided by the \emph{Fast} toolkit~\cite{fast}.
 Fast is applicable on counter systems whose guards and actions satisfy certain constraints~\cite{finkel02}.
-Fast provides a routine for computing $\mathit{pre}^*$ formulas on systems, which necessarily terminates on flat systems as well as on systems that have a trace flattening wrt $\phiinit$, but also terminates on many other systems that do not have these properties.
+Fast provides a routine for computing $\mathit{pre}^*$ formulas on systems, which necessarily terminates on flat systems as well as on systems that have a trace flattening with respect to their respective sets of initial states, but also terminates on many other systems that do not satisfy these restrictions.
 Fast also provides (an always terminating) routine to compute $\mathit{pre}^k$ formulas on simple cycles, which we extended in a straightforward way to work on flat systems.
-We implemented the routine $\mathit{isTraceFlattening}$, which is required by Algorithm $\computeGlobalUnderName$, using the trace-flattening check formula referred to by Demri et al.~\cite{dem2006} and shared with us by them via private communication.
+We have implemented the subroutine $\mathit{isTraceFlattening}$, which is invoked in line~\ref{line:checkfl} in Algorithm~\ref{algo:compute-global} and which was discussed in Section~\ref{sssec:under-termination}, using the formula referred to by Demri et al.~\cite{dem2006} and shared with us by them via private communication.

+Recall that as defined in Section~\ref{sec:prelim}, every system $M$ is expected to come with a set of \emph{initial} states $\phiinit$.
+We define the set of \emph{reachable} states $\phireach$ of the system $M$ as the states that belong to $\postStar{M}{(\phiinit)}$.
+In our experiments, we wish to find not the set of \emph{all} states of $M$ that satisfy the given property $\eglobally{\phi}$, but only the set of \emph{reachable} states of $M$ that satisfy this property.
+This is because users are typically interested in knowing about only the properties of reachable states.
+We achieve this objective by using the property $\eglobally{(\phi\wedge \phireach)}$ instead of the property $\eglobally{(\phi)}$.
+To determine the formula $\phireach$ we once again use Fast.
+In the remainder of this section, for the sake of brevity, we denote $\phi\wedge \phireach$ simply as $\phi$.